povk/dnd-tldr/README.md

 The only limits are your imagination and the rolls of dice.
 Have fun!

-## Making Characters 👫
+## Characters Explained 👫
-_TL;DR: Choose a character type.
-Print a [premade sheet](character_sheets/).
+_TL;DR: Read your character sheet.
 In a pinch, pretend to be Han Solo or Darth Vader but as a Lord of the Rings character._

 <!--Character creation is the longest, most confusing and most boring part of the game for new players.
 We're going to skip all of the pointless parts and just get to the good stuff.-->